77yahir/infinite-precision-integer-arithmetic/README.md

 ## Testing

+The file `SampleTest_Provided.java` was included with the course starter code to demonstrate the use of JUnit.
+My own testing focused on unit-level validation of arithmetic methods.

 Test cases were created to verify:
 - Correctness of arithmetic results
 - Edge cases (e.g., negative numbers, zero, very large values)